A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Introduction

-\emph{2) We conduct a comparative study on GDPR concept classifiers (the most comprehensive one to the best of our knowledge).} Our study goes beyond past research in multiple ways: i) considering contextual features based on the hierarchical nature of a privacy policy (derived from the parent node and the immediate sibling nodes); ii) comparing two architectures of hierarchical classifiers -- local classifier per node (LCN) and local classifier per parent node (LCPN), not just LCPN in past work; iii) obtaining a range of new insights based on extensive experiments, such as evidence against the ``one type of classifier fits all'' idea followed in past work and the error propagation issue of LCPN classifiers.
+This paper reports our work which helps fill the above research gaps with the following \textbf{key contributions} (ordered following the logical sequence of the contributions).

+\emph{1) We produced an extended taxonomy for facilitating GDPR-oriented analysis of privacy policies.} This taxonomy is based on a smaller GDPR taxonomy proposed by Torre et al.~\cite{torre2020ai}, our own knowledge on the GDPR as cyber law experts, two important documents from the ICO and the IAPP (International Association of Privacy Professionals), and the work of the W3C Data Privacy Vocabularies and Controls CG (DPVCG).
+The end result is the most comprehensive GDPR privacy policy taxonomy reported in the literature so far.

-\emph{3) We constructed a new and the first fully hierarchically encoded GDPR-oriented privacy policy corpus GoPPC-150 and the new framework for extending this new corpus and constructing other new corpora.} GoPPC-150 includes 150 privacy policies collected from Alexa.com top websites.
+\emph{2) We constructed GoPPC-150, the first fully hierarchically encoded GDPR-oriented privacy policy corpus, and a new privacy policy corpus construction framework we used to construct GoPPC-150.} GoPPC-150 includes 150 privacy policies collected from Alexa.com top websites.
 It includes expert-annotated GDPR concept labels in a hierarchical manner following a newly extended GDPR privacy policy taxonomy (see below), and is structured at the document-level.
 The inclusion of explicitly encoded hierarchical information in GoPPC-150 allows more context-aware development of GDPR concept classifiers and other relevant tools.
-The framework has a high level of automation to minimize human intervention.
+The framework developed has a high level of automation to minimize human intervention and can be used to further extend GoPPC-150 and to construct other similar corpora.

-\emph{4) We propose an extended taxonomy for facilitating GDPR-oriented analysis of privacy policies.} This taxonomy is based on a smaller GDPR taxonomy proposed by Torre et al.~\cite{torre2020ai}, our own expertise, two important documents from the ICO and the IAPP (International Association of Privacy Professionals), and the work of the W3C Data Privacy Vocabularies and Controls CG (DPVCG).
-The end result is the most comprehensive GDPR privacy policy taxonomy reported in the literature so far.
+\emph{3) We conducted the most comprehensive performance evaluation study on GDPR concept classifiers (to the best of our knowledge).} Our study goes beyond past research by considering the following aspects: i) two hierarchical architectures of such classifiers -- local classifier per node (LCN) and local classifier per parent node (LCPN), not just LCPN in past work; ii) multiple sets of traditional features and contextual features reflecting the hierarchical nature of a privacy policy; iii) different machine learning models, and iv) two different sample splitting methods (document- and segment-level).
+In addition to being the most comprehensive performance evaluation study, we are the first who considered the hierarchical nature of such classifiers and relevant features and investigated the impact of different sample splitting methods on the classification performance.